lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/beagley-ai-using-gpio.rst

 Pull-up and pull-down resistors are used in digital circuits to ensure that inputs to logic settle at expected levels.

-* Pull-up resistors: Connect the input to a high voltage level (e.g., 3.3V) to ensure the input reads as a logic high (1) when no active device is pulling it low.
+* ``Internal pull-up resistors`` connects the pin to a high voltage level (e.g., 3.3V) to ensure the pin input reads as a logic high (1) when no active device is pulling it low.

-* Pull-down resistors: Connect the input to ground (GND) to ensure the input reads as a logic low (0) when no active device is pulling it high.
+* ``Internal pull-down resistors`` connects the pin to ground (GND) to ensure the input reads as a logic low (0) when no active device is pulling it high.

 These resistors prevent floating inputs and undefined states.